fineanmol/plant-tree/README.md

-🌱 Updated on Mon, 24 Nov 2025 08:31:27 GMT
+🌱 Updated on Mon, 24 Nov 2025 11:05:24 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Before software can be reusable, it first has to be usable."